predsci/sunRunner1D/README.md

       1 = half-sine wave

 Additionally, you can specify the conditions of the ambient solar wind at the inner boundary (21.5 Rs).
-So, if you are trying to match values observed at 1 AU, you may need to adjust them slightly to make them match better.
-These parameters are:
+If you are trying to match values observed at 1 AU, you may need to iterate these values a few times to improve the match.
+You can run test cases at low resolution to explore values that work well.
+Note that these variables are not independent of one another.
+The parameters are:

    v0 - speed

    rho0 - density

    bp0 - transverse magnetic field

    t0 - Temperature

-Note that, currently, the CME has a sin^2 shape but the magnetic field pulse can be set to have a sin shape with half the period so that it has an alternating sign.
+Currently, the CME has a sin^2 shape but the magnetic field pulse can be set to have a sinusoidal shape with half the period so that the transverse magnetic field can have a +/- or -/+ profile to mimic a flux rope's field variations (in a very crude way!)

 All output files are saved in: runs/<run_name>/output.
 These include diagnostic files (out.txt), which can be checked during run-time as well as the model output (as dbl binary files).
-Additionally, three image files:
+Additionally, three image files are created:

 vars_r0.png
 vars_r0.png
 tracers.png

-Show the variables at the inner boundary, the variables at 1 AU, and the evolution of two tracer particles, which are launched at the leading and trailing edge of the CME pulse.
+They show (1) the variables at the inner boundary, (2) the variables at 1 AU, and (3) the evolution of two tracer particles, which are launched at the leading and trailing edge of the CME pulse.
+Additionally, the arrival time of the CME's shock (if it exists) is also provided on the second set of plots.

 For help use: